Scolded China takes Syria diplomacy to Arab League

 China's Foreign Ministry said on Monday in Beijing that it backed Arab League mediation in Syria but offered no clear sign of support for its call to send in peacekeepers to halt the Syrian government's violent crackdown on opposition groups.

 The Arab League on Sunday passed a resolution asking the U.N.
-Security Council to authorize a joint U.N.-Arab peacekeeping mission to Syria.
+Security Council to authorise a joint U.N.-Arab peacekeeping mission to Syria.

-That call has added diplomatic pressure on Russia and China, both heavily criticized by the West for its earlier veto.
+That call has added diplomatic pressure on Russia and China, both heavily criticised by the West for its earlier veto.

 Syria is likely to feature in talks when Chinese Vice President Xi Jinping visits the White House on Tuesday.